ifokthenok/jnimock/README.md

 ### Use the source

 You can directly use the jnimock source for your testing.
-Copy the following two files to a proper place in your project
+Copy the following two files to a proper place in your project's dir.

 	<jnimock-src-dir>/include/jnimock/jnimock.h
 	<jnimock-src-dir>/src/jnimock.cpp